codypiersall/cligui/README.md

 ======

 Turn an [argparse] command line interface into a GUI.
-This is a very early version, so nothing is considered stable yet and it only works on a not-very-large subset of what is available to argparse.
+This is a very early version, and it only works on a not-very-large subset of what is available to argparse.
 This version can turn really simple scripts into GUIs already, but much work needs to be done.
+And alas, my interest in this faded, so I am not planning on doing the work.

+Check out [Gooey], which has a better name, is more mature, and creates a (much) better looking user interface.

 Usage
 -----